HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 The transport sector accounts for the majority of carbon dioxide emissions globally.
 Unfortunately, this proportion is still rising at an alarming rate.
 Premature deaths have been linked to air pollution emissions from the transport sector.

 Almost 50 percent of these deaths are caused by burning diesel.
-It has also been reported that up to 4 million children annually living closest to major traffic arteries and more likely to be diagnosed with asthma.
+It has also been reported that up to 4 million children annually live closest to major traffic arteries and are more likely to be diagnosed with asthma.

 An intervention is needed to reduce vehicle emissions to improve the quality of air, especially in urban areas.
 Standards and policies that require advanced vehicle emission standards and the use of cleaner fuels can reduce vehicle emissions drastically.